Strain theory (sociology): Studies

 Strain theory was tested following its development.
 Most of these test examined ideal goals such as occupational goals and individual expectations, which would most ideally lead to crimes if not achieved under rule of strain theory.
 However, most of the research found that this was not the case.
-An example of these studies was a study done by Travis Hirschi in the 1969.
+An example of these studies was a study done by Travis Hirschi in 1969.
 He analyzes a large body of data on delinquency collected in Western Contra Costa County, California that contrast with strain theory.

 In addition to the study done by Hirschi, strain theory was explored in a 2001 study conducted by Jason D. Boardman (and others).
 The study explored how societal strain and stress can lead to drug use by individuals, in particular how one's neighborhood environment can affect their susceptibility to drug abuse.
 This study specifically centered around troubled neighborhoods in Detroit, and the results were based on census data taken of these neighborhoods, mainly because this data contained information on each individual resident's use of drugs.
 From this data, the study found that the more disadvantaged a neighborhood is, the more its residents abuse drugs.
 The study credited this positive trend to higher levels of stress and fewer available resources.
 According to strain theory, this lack of resources may compel an individual to abuse drugs to attain the positively valued goal of happiness by using the means that are currently available, which in the case of rough neighborhoods, were drugs.